 At this point, you could theoretically start your game.
 The problem is, it would only last for a millisecond.

-To prove this, save your file as
+To prove this, save and then run your game.

 If you are using IDLE, run your game by selecting